-One retirement planning rule of thumb is that you need about 80 percent of your pre-retirement income to maintain your lifestyle in retirement.
-If you made the average national wage of $46,120, according to the Social Security Administration, that means you need to bring in about $37,000 per year, or at least $1.3 million total for retirement costs.
+One rule of thumb is that you need about 80% of your income before retirement to maintain your lifestyle when you’re retired.
+If you make the average national wage of $51,896 when you retire, that means you need to bring in about $41,517 per year.

 Retirement Costs for Food

 Budgeting for food for a 35-year period can be daunting, so it helps to work within a reasonable range of estimates.
-Men age 71 and up spend between $169 and $340 per month on food, according to the latest food plan data from the U.S. Department of Agriculture (USDA).
-Women in the same age group spend slightly less, at $157 to $297 per month.
-On average, men and women age 71 and up spend $240.75 per month on food, or $2,889 per year.
+Men ages 71 and older spend between $261 and $399 per month on food, according to the latest food plan data from the U.S. Department of Agriculture.
+Women in the same age group spend slightly less, at $235 to $351 per month.
+On average, men and women ages 71 and older spend $3,726 per year on food.

-Another figure, from the most recent Bureau of Labor Statistics (BLS) consumer expenditure survey, estimated that food spending for that age group is closer to $6,214 per year.
-The BLS data included costs for food eaten outside of the home.
+Additionally, the most recent Bureau of Labor Statistics consumer expenditure survey estimated that food spending for the 65-and-older age group is $5,698.

 Retirement Costs for Healthcare

-Your healthcare is another expense you need to plan for in retirement.
-For starters, the standard Medicare premium in 2017 is $134 per month, according to Medicare.gov.
-Your premium can vary based on your income and Social Security benefits.
-The Centers for Medicare and Medicaid Services project that healthcare expenditures will increase by 5.9 percent each year, so expect your premium to go up.
+Healthcare is another expense you need to plan for in retirement.
+For starters, the standard Medicare premium in 2022 is $170 per month, according to Medicare.gov.
+However, your premium can vary based on your income and Social Security benefits.
+The Centers for Medicare and Medicaid Services project that healthcare expenditures will increase by 5.5% each year, so expect your premium to go up.

-Medicare only covers so much, so the total annual healthcare spending, including insurance premiums and other related costs, is $5,756 for people over the age of 65, the BLS estimated.
+Medicare only covers so much, so total annual healthcare spending — including insurance premiums and other related costs — is $6,668 for people over the age of 65, the BLS estimated.

 Retirement Costs for Housing